antononcube/Raku-Data-Importers/README.md

 This repository is for a Raku (data) package for the ingestion of data of different types of data from both URLs and files.

+**Remark:** The built-in sub `slurp` is overloaded by definitions of this package.
+The corresponding functions `import-url` and `import-file` can also used.

+**Remark:** The slurp / import functions can work with CSV files if "Text::CSV" is installed.
+Since "Text::CSV" is a "heavy to install" package, it is not included in the dependencies of this one.

+The format of the data of the URLs or files can be specified with the named argument "format".
+If `format => Whatever` then the format of the data is implied by the extension of the given URL or file name.

 ----